MaartenCVonk/Causal-Modeling/README.md

 # Causal-Modeling
-Causal Modeling for persuing a PHD in Causal Inference
+Causal Modeling for pursuing a PHD in Causal Inference